Video: Tiger Woods, Girlfriend Erica Herman, Mom and Kids Celebrate Masters Win

 Video: Tiger Woods, Girlfriend Erica Herman, Mom and Kids Celebrate Masters WinApril 14, 2019

-Tiger Woods celebrated his first major championship since 2008 with a victory at the 2019 Masters, and his girlfriend Erica Herman was right there with him.
-She joined in the excitement alongside Woods' kids and mother.
+Tiger Woods celebrated his first major championship since 2008 at the 2019 Masters, and his girlfriend Erica Herman was right there with him.
+She joined in the excitement alongside Woods' kids, Sam and Charlie, and his mother, Kultida.

 Woods entered the day two stokes back of Francesco Molinari, but he stormed back on the final nine holes to win the championship by one shot.
 It was enough for the 15th major title in his career, although this might have been the most impressive after such a long drought.